secretstartups/handbook/content/handbook/people-group/offboarding/faq.md

 ### When will I receive access to the Slack Channel `#gitlab-alumni`?

-If you are [eligible](/handbook/people-group/offboarding#gitlab-alumni-program) for the Alumni channel, the People Connect team will submit a Access Request during the offboarding process.
-A team member will receive an email within 3 business days after offboarding.
+If you are [eligible](/handbook/people-group/offboarding#gitlab-alumni-program) for the Alumni channel, you will receive an email within 3 business days after offboarding.

 ### Is there anything I need to do before my last day?